 I got a beautiful new dress for Christmas.

-I got my mom a movie catalogue for Mother’s Day.
+I got my mom a necklace for Mother’s Day.

 What are you doing on Valentine’s Day?

-*Articles are not used before countries, states, cities, towns, continents, single lakes, single mountains.
+Articles are not used before countries, states, cities, towns, continents, single lakes, or single mountains.

 I live in Canada.

 Mt.
 Rosa is part of the Alps mountain range.

 Mt.
 Rosa is one mountain.
 The Alps describe a group of mountains.